The Definitive Guide to Guilt

 Guilt is, first and foremost, an emotion.
-You may think of guilt as a good way to get someone to do something for you out of a sense of obligation.
-Guilt is not a very good motivator.
-It's more accurate to think of guilt as an internal state.
+You may think of guilt as a good way to get someone to do something for you out of a sense of obligation, but it's more accurate to think of guilt as an internal state.
 In the overall scheme of emotions, guilt is in the general category of negative feeling states.
 It’s one of the “sad” emotions, which also include agony, grief, and loneliness, according to one comprehensive framework (Fischer, Shaver, & Carnochan, 1990).

 Like other emotions, there is no one explanation for guilt.
-The traditional Freudian view is that guilt resides under the surface veneer of our behavior.
+The traditional Freudian view is that guilt resides under the veneer of our behavior.
 The psychodynamic theory of Freud proposes that we build defense mechanisms to protect us from the guilt we would experience if we knew just how awful our awful desires really were.
-Specifically, Freud linked the feeling of guilt, and its related emotion of anxiety, to the Oedipal stage of psychosexual development.
+Specifically, Freud linked the feeling of guilt (as well as anxiety) to the Oedipal stage of psychosexual development.
 Young children, he believed, desire having sex with their opposite-sex parent.
 Eventually, these desires become submerged and transformed into sexual attraction toward others of their own age.
 Freud’s disciple, Erik Erikson, took a somewhat dim view of Freud’s emphasis on sexuality as the only force in development and therefore took issue with Freud's notion of guilt.
-Instead, Erikson believed that guilt first emerges in life at about the age of 3-5 as the negative outcome to a period he called “initiative vs. guilt.”
+Instead, Erikson believed that guilt first emerges in life around ages 3-5 as the negative outcome to a period he called “initiative vs. guilt.”
 Children develop a strong sense of guilt at this age as the polar opposite of playfulness.
 They are afraid to express themselves with their toys because they fear that if they showed their true emotions, they would commit an unacceptable act.
 They grow up to be overly inhibited adults who constantly fear doing something for which they’d later feel guilty.

 If you don’t like the psychodynamic approach to guilt, perhaps you’ll find the cognitive explanation a bit more palatable.
 From a cognitive point of view, guilt is an emotion that people experience because they’re convinced they’ve caused harm.
 In cognitive theory, the thoughts cause the emotions.
-The guilt of emotion follows directly from the thought that you are responsible for someone else’s misfortune, whether or not this is the case.
+The emotion of guilt follows directly from the thought that you are responsible for someone else’s misfortune, whether or not this is the case.
 People who experience guilt on a chronic basis, according to the cognitive perspective, mistakenly suffer under the illusion that they have caused other people harm.
 Their negative emotion follows from their tendency to misinterpret what happens to them and not to question the logic of their conclusions.
-In cognitive therapy, treatment often involves teaching people to rid themselves of their “automatic thoughts” that they’ve caused others to suffer.
+In cognitive therapy, treatment often involves teaching people to rid themselves of their “automatic thoughts.”
 People constantly plagued by guilt are also taught to recognize their “dysfunctional attitudes” so that they recognize when they’re going through such mental processes as catastrophizing (making the very worst of a bad situation) or overgeneralizing (believing that if one bad thing happened, many more must have as well).

 In contrast to the psychodynamic view of guilt, the cognitive perspective gives the average person some clues for fixing the tendency to blame yourself for everything that goes wrong.
 According to the cognitive view, if you change your thoughts, you can change your emotions.
 Once you realize that you’re inaccurately seeing yourself as causing others to suffer, you can readjust your mental set and more realistically figure out your role in whatever grief came their way.

 It’s appropriate to feel guilty when you’ve done something wrong.
 Feeling the emotion of guilt for an action deserving of remorse is normal; to not feel guilty, in these cases, may be a sign of psychopathy.
-The problems occur when you ruminate over this guilt.
-An action in the past cannot be changed, no matter how much you wish it would.
-Accept the fact that this happened, apologize to the person or persons you harmed, and then figure out how to avoid committing the same act in the future.
-If you’ve violated your own personal standards (such as through overuse of alcohol or cheating on your partner), you can best avoid straying in the future by seeking support from others who can help you rid yourself of this habit or help you to keep on the up and up.
+The problems occur when you ruminate over this guilt; it is better to accept the fact that it happened, apologize to the person or persons you harmed, and then figure out how to avoid committing the same act in the future.
+If you’ve violated your own personal standards (such as through overuse of alcohol or cheating on your partner), you can best avoid straying in the future by seeking support from others who can help you to keep on the up and up.
 Finally, because of our natural tendency toward egocentrism, we assume that others place far more importance on our thoughts and actions than they actually do.
-The behavior over which you are tormented by guilt, such as inadvertently insulting a friend, may hardly have even penetrated that friend’s consciousness.
+The behavior over which you are tormented by guilt, such as inadvertently insulting a friend, may have had less of a negative impact than you think.

 Guilt Cause #2: Guilt for something you didn’t do, but want to.
 You’re thinking about committing an act in which you deviate from your own moral code or engage in behavior that is dishonest, unfaithful, or illegal.
 Like Jimmy Carter, you may have mentally lusted after someone other than your spouse or long-term partner.
 This is a tough type of guilt to handle.
 It’s true that you didn’t actually commit the act, and so you’re still sitting on the moral high ground.
-However, we all know that the very fact that you’re contemplating an act that violates your own standards can be as guilt-provoking as the act itself.
+However, we all know that the very fact that you’re contemplating an act that violates your own standards can be guilt-provoking.

 If you're beating yourself up for these forbidden and taboo thoughts, you can try the good old Freudian defense mechanism of repression (where you stop up the hidden desire) or denial (where you don’t acknowledge it).
-However, this is unlikely to lead to a satisfactory outcome because by defending against your feelings, you may actually fall prey to them and behave in a way that gives you reason to feel guilty.
+However, this is unlikely to lead to a satisfactory outcome because by defending against your feelings, you may actually fall prey to them.
 An approach called Acceptance and Commitment Therapy (ACT) provides some guidance for how you can cope with this type of guilt.
 You can recognize that you have these illicit thoughts, accept them as part of who you are right now, and then, commit yourself to changing your behavior so that you don’t follow through on them.
 Rather than shove them under the surface, you can embrace your illicit thoughts and desires and work on reducing them through conscious effort.